Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Local analysis of reactively-coupled Mott memristors: 2D relaxation oscillator

 For a linearized 2D nonlinear system, the view is that the tr-det plane predictions for classes 1, 5, 8, 10, and 13 are always correct.
 Predictions for the other eight classes may not be accurate, but at least it correctly tells about the stability of classes 6, 7, 11, and 12.
 Prediction of class 9 is accurate if the system is conservative.

-Now we apply the tr-det plane analysis for the 2D nonlinear system of the model VO$_2$ Mott memristor PA oscillator.
-This system has been analyzed previously using a dimension reduction approach, by treating a Mott memristor $M$ and a capacitor $C_\text{p}$ in parallel as a composite 1D nonlinear element $Z_\text{CM}$, which is connected to a resistor $R_\text{s}$ in series.
-The small-signal transfer function of this 1D nonlinear system has a pair of complex conjugate poles $p_\pm$.
-Nyquist plots of figure \ref{Fig20_NyquistVO2PApoles}(a) and \ref{Fig20_NyquistVO2PApoles}(b) show the evolution in the positions of $p_\pm$ as one steps $R_\text{s}$ while keeping $C_\text{p}=1$~pF and $V_\text{dc}=1.2$~V unchanged.
+Now we apply the tr-det plane analysis for the 2D nonlinear system of the VO$_2$ Mott memristor PA oscillator.
+This system has been analyzed previously using an element combination approach, by treating a Mott memristor $M$ and a capacitor $C_\text{p}$ in parallel as a composite second-order nonlinear element $Z_\text{CM}$, which is connected to a resistor $R_\text{s}$ in series.
+The small-signal transfer function of this 1D nonlinear system has two poles $p_\pm$ that are a pair of complex conjugate in part of the circuit parameter space.
+Nyquist plots of figure \ref{Fig21_NyquistVO2PApoles}(a) and \ref{Fig21_NyquistVO2PApoles}(b) show the evolution in the positions of $p_\pm$ as one steps $R_\text{s}$ while keeping $C_\text{p}=1$~pF and $V_\text{dc}=1.2$~V unchanged.
 Increasing $R_\text{s}$ from 3.3~k$\Omega$ to 3.4~k$\Omega$ flips the sign of Re($p_\pm$) from negative to positive and produces a crossover from LP to LA as per Chua's LA theorem for a 1D uncoupled element.